n00b0dyy/cyber-sikkerhet/README.md

 # cyber-sikkerhet
 This repository contains my introductory projects related to cybersecurity and cryptography.
-As I am still learning, these basic programs include, among other things, scripts for encryption, decryption, and simple vulnerability scanning.
+As I am still learning.
+These basic programs include, among other things, scripts for encryption, decryption, and simple vulnerability scanning.
 They showcase my progress and understanding of fundamental concepts in these fields.

        # Portfolio of Applications related to Cyber Security